Trust-Governed Health Plans for Government Contractors

 TrustFirst™ Architecture

-TrustFirst™ is built around one central principle: Administration is not governance.
+TrustFirst™ is built around one central principle:

 At its core is our proprietary fiduciary record-keeping framework — a centralized governance file that documents major structural decisions in real time.